the-crypt-keeper/broken-record/README.md

 1. `parrot.py`: The main Python script that handles the dialogue generation.
 2. `parrot.sh`: A Bash script for running multiple iterations of the dialogue generation.
 3. `config.json`: Configuration file for setting up the dialogue parameters.
+4. `analyze.py`: A python script to identify loops in assistant and compute loop_density: the % of LLM output that's repeditive.

 ## Usage

+1. Launch an inference engine for each of the two LLMs.

+For `llama-server` specify the desired context size with `-c <ctx>`

+For `aphrodite-engine` or `vLLM` specify the context size with `--max-model-len <ctx>`

-1. Set up your configuration in `config.json`.
+2. Set up your configuration in `config.json`.
 Refer to [CONFIG.md](CONFIG.md) for detailed information on the configuration options.

-2. Run a single iteration for testing:
+3. Run a single iteration for testing:
    ```
    python parrot.py
    ```

-3. Run multiple iterations with logging using the bash script:
+4. Run multiple iterations with logging using the bash script:
    ```
    ./parrot.sh <number_of_iterations>
    ```